-(Please check with your rabbi to see whether you will say this blessing after the first immersion, or if you will say the traditional blessing for immersion, above.)
+(Please check with your clergy to see whether you will say this blessing after the first immersion, or if you will say the traditional blessing for immersion, above.)

 Baruch ata adonai eloheinu melech ha-olam asher kid-shanu b’mitzvo-tav v’tzi-vanu al tevilat gerim.

 Blessed are You, Adonai, Ruler of the Universe, Who has sanctified us with the mitzvot and commanded us concerning immersion for conversion.